Southwest Rapid Rewards shopping portal – Get closer to a Companion Pass with your online purchases

-Right now the personal Southwest cards (Southwest Rapid Rewards® Plus Credit Card, Southwest Rapid Rewards® Premier Credit Card, or the Southwest Rapid Rewards® Priority Credit Card) are offering sign-up bonuses of up to 80,000 bonus points.
-Earn 50,000 points after you spend $2,000 on purchases in the first three months.
-Earn an additional 30,000 points after you spend $10,000 on purchases in the first nine months of account opening.
+Right now the personal Southwest cards (Southwest Rapid Rewards® Plus Credit Card, Southwest Rapid Rewards® Premier Credit Card, or the Southwest Rapid Rewards® Priority Credit Card) are offering the opportunity to earn 40,000 bonus points after spending $1,000 on purchases in the first three months your account is open.

 You could also open a Southwest business credit card: